-The Red-Spot also known as Reserve Collection (marked with a Red-Dot) comprises of basic reading materials and textbooks that have been recommended by the faculty staff for various courses.
+The Red-Spot is also known as Reserve Collection (marked with a Red-Dot) comprises basic reading materials and textbooks that have been recommended by the faculty staff for various courses.
 Users are allowed to borrow only one Red-Spot item for a maximum time of two hours.

 Journal, Serial and Periodical Collection

 All Reference materials (marked with REF) are not to be taken out from the library.
 All items marked with REF are non-circulating items.
-Below are the categories of Reference items;
+Below are the categories of Reference items.

 - Conference paper